zX3no/zX3no/README.md

 To Do List:
 * Automate program installation and configurations
 * Setup Oh my Posh
-* Stop using Google Sheets (It's too laggy, and my dark theme is scuffed)
+* Write windows config document
-* Find a better: Image Editor, Screenshot program, hex editor
+* Find a nicer looking hex editor
 * Simplify reinstall for mpd and ncmpcpp | maybe a script for this
 * Find better remote shutdown solution, going to a website is a bit annoying.
 I want google home intergration.
+* Add proper shortcuts to windows terminal. ctrl+w for close, ctrl+num for switching
 * Get a better To Do list